soumyajitmohapatra/e-commerce-Bewakoof.com-/README.md

 ### Features are available

-1.User Sign-up and Login authentication.
+1. User Sign-up and Login authentication.
-2.Responsive design.
+2. Responsive design.
-3.Browse by products category.
+3. Browse by products category.
-4.Cart functionality and more.
+4. Cart functionality and more.

 ### Features are coming